Large deviations for the current and tagged particle in 1D nearest-neighbor symmetric simple exclusion: Introduction and results

-\section{Introduction and Results}
+\section{Introduction and results}

-The one dimensional nearest-neighbor symmetric simple exclusion process follows a collection of nearest-neighbor random walks on the lattice $\Z$ which move equally likely left or right except in that jumps to already occupied sites are suppressed.
-More precisely, the model is a Markov process $\eta_t= \{\eta_t(x): x\in \Z\}$ evolving on the configuration space $\Sigma = \{0,1\}^\Z$ with generator,
+The one-dimensional nearest-neighbor symmetric simple exclusion process follows a collection of nearest-neighbor random walks on the lattice $\Z$, each of which is equally likely to move left or right, except in that jumps to already occupied sites are suppressed.
+More precisely, the model is a Markov process $\eta_t= \{\eta_t(x)\dvtx x\in\Z\}$, evolving on the configuration space $\Sigma = \{0,1\}^\Z$, with generator